 Matta: Gabriel you have studied and performed opera, (Check out Gabriel’s Kickstarter video!) so I think you already have an advantage.
-I think proper pronunciation in any language has a great deal to do with how you breath and how you are trained hold or move your mouth correctly to pronounce the proper sounds.
-In English we tend to “swallow” our words.
-In Italian the words are pronounced more in the front of the mouth.
+I think proper pronunciation in any language has a great deal to do with how you breathe and how you are trained to hold or move your mouth correctly to pronounce the proper sounds.
+In English, we tend to “swallow” our words.
+In Italian, the words are pronounced more in the front of the mouth.
 This alone makes a big difference in sounding like a native speaker.
 Do you address this in your language trainers?

 Gabe: The first, necessary step towards figuring out how to pronounce something correctly is to hear it accurately.
 Even if someone tells you “Italian is in the front of the mouth,” that’s not going to stick until you really know what that means in your ear.
 Singers generally work with language coaches until they can actually hear the sounds.
 Once they do that, then they’re ready to take in instructions like “put that in the front of the mouth.”
 These trainers do a wonderful job of training the ears to hear new sounds, and fortunately, because the Kickstarter is doing so well, I’ll have the budget to produce a full series of pronunciation videos on each language, so you’ll get your “Put it in the front of the mouth”- instructions, too.